 The dataset is available at earthexplorer.usgs.gov.
 We downloaded NDVI data from 1995 to 2012 for NDVI metrics calculation.
 One year of dataset includes 28 7-day composite collections of files.
 2006 dataset misses two 7-day composite data collections (4/5-4/11, 4/12-4/18) and 2007 dataset misses one 7-day composite data collection (10/2-10/8).

-2.2 NDVI Metrics
+2.2 Installation, configuration, and use of the AVHRR-derived NDVI metrics algorithm

 The AVHRR-derived NDVI metrics algorithm was developed using the IDL and ENVI software package (Both IDL and ENVI are products from Exelis Visual Information Systems, Boulder, Colorado, USA).
 The schema of the algorithm is illustrated in Figure 2.2.